bfalls/mini-payments-gateway/README.md

     -Headers @{ "x-api-key" = "local-dev" } |
     Select-Object StatusCode, Content
     ```
+    - You should see the status is now 1 (Authorized) and there is an authCode.
+This tests that the `Gateway.Worker` is operating.

 - To test idempotency, re-run the first request with the same Idempotency-Key:
   ```powershell